Aforakki/akash/README.md

 # akash
-this is my first respository
+this is my first  get respository